Rjmoodie/yardpass-upgrade/Ideation/beta-testing-page.md

 - **Week After**: Lifetime discounts applied

 **Promise:**
-"Your YardPass account, data, and events will transition smoothly.
+"Your Liventix account, data, and events will transition smoothly.
 No downtime.
 No data loss.
 Just new features and more users to connect with."

 ---